 French press, cafetière, coffee press or coffee plunger are some of the most popular names which you may have heard around the globe, depending on where you were at that time.

 Hand pressure is made through a piston that forces the coffee to the bottom (similar to the Aeropress brewing method) but it’s easier, it doesn’t require any kind of filter and any particular skills, once you know how to play with the variables (coffee dose, water and time).

 Just before going on with the article, French press delivers a full, velvety body so in case you are a big fan of V60 or Kalita pour over with that tea-like body, it might be the time for you to leave just here or, perhaps, to go on and to try a different experience.

-How to use the French press: Six steps for brewing the perfect french press
+How to use the French press: Six steps for brewing the perfect coffee ratio

 It takes only around 4 minutes from the moment you pour the water.
 But let’s be more precise.